-- Climate movement – We have supported many groups on this issue over a number of years now – both in Melbourne, and through training at national events, such as Climate Camps, Switch off Hazelwood, and a series of ‘Act Up’ convergences at the Maules Creek mine in Leard state forest, NSW.
+- Climate movement – We have supported many groups on this issue over a number of years now – both in Melbourne, and through training at national events, such as Climate Camps, Switch off Hazelwood, and a series of ‘Act Up’ events at the Maules Creek mine in Leard state forest, NSW.
 We work with Quit Coal, Lock the Gate, 350.org and Gasfield Free Seaspray.
-Most recently we helped to establish Direct Action Melbourne, a network of groups working together on nonviolent direct actions relating to climate change.
+We have supported training and mentoring for some of the largest climate convergences in the country.

 - James Price Point (Walmadan) We visited and worked with the ‘Broome No Gas’ community campaign several times since first being invited to run nonviolent direct action training in 2011.
 An inspiring and ultimately successful campaign – you can read about their significant win here.
 We developed and contributed to this excellent camp booklet which may be helpful for many other campaigns also.

 We are also working on developing resources for Australian campaigners, and will be continuing to add to, and expand our list of some great tools for campaigners from around the world.
 We released a needs analysis for activist training in Australia in early 2014.